mtconnect/mtconnect-agent/README.md

     $ npm run simulator

 The adapter will start sending UPnP NOTIFY messages in the network.
+It will also contain LOCATION information providing the socket to read data from.
 A Wireshark capture is shown below:

 ![](./doc/images/adapter-notify.png)